An Empirical Evaluation of Pre-trained Large Language Models for Repairing Declarative Formal Specifications: Experimental Results

 \subsection{Results for RQ2: Performance}

-This research question delves into the repair performance of various pre-trained Language Model Models (LLMs) concerning factors such as repair iteration budget, bug type, localization capabilities, and adherence to instructions.
-Our analysis focuses on two LLM variants: GPT-4-32k and GPT-4-Turbo, utilizing the results provided in Table~\ref{tab:comp_result_gpt4} and the settings outlined in Table~\ref{table:combinations}.
+This research question delves into the repair performance of various pre-trained LLMs concerning factors such as repair iteration budget, bug type, localization capabilities, and adherence to instructions. \hamid{ This analysis leverages a comprehensive benchmark that includes all evaluated LLMs and a diverse range of defect types, encompassing both single-line and multi-line bugs.
+As shown in Table 5, each defective model was tested across up to 12 distinct settings and up to 6 repair iterations, resulting in a total of 2,736 repair trials—effectively corresponding to the repair of 2,736 defective models.
+This extensive experimental setup provides a robust and representative evaluation of the repair capabilities of the LLMs across a wide variety of scenarios.}

-\textbf{Repair Iteration Budget:} The box-whisker plot in Figure~\ref{fig:RQ2}(a) illustrates the iterations needed by different settings to rectify faulty specifications.
-Across all settings, the median number of iterations predominantly centers around 1.0, except for Setting 3 \& 6, where Setting-3 increases to 2.5, indicating a demand for additional iterations.
-However, median values for Settings 1, 2, 4, and 5 remain at 1.0, suggesting that at least half of the issues are resolved within the first iteration.
+\textbf{Repair Iteration Budget.} The box-whisker plot in Figure~\ref{fig:RQ2}(a) illustrates the iterations needed by different settings to rectify faulty specifications.
+Across all settings, the median number of iterations predominantly centers around 1.0, except for Settings 3, 6\moh{, and 10-12}.
+Although \moh{Settings 3 and 6} exhibit superior repair capabilities, they may require a marginally higher number of iterations to achieve optimal results.
+However, median values for Settings 1, 2, 4, and 5 remain at 1.0, suggesting that at least half of the issues are resolved within the first iteration. \moh{In contrast, the median values for Settings 7–9 are consistently 1.0, indicating that such settings require the fewest repair iterations, independent of the employed feedback mechanism.}

-\textbf{Repairing Based on Bug Type:} Figure~\ref{fig:RQ2}(b) depicts the repair capabilities of GPT-4-32k and GPT-4-Turbo concerning bug types, namely single-line and multi-line bugs.
-The best performance for GPT-4-Turbo (auto-feedback, Setting-6) achieved the highest repair rate, fixing 16 single-line bugs and 12 multi-line bugs.
-In contrast, the best result for GPT-4-32k (auto-feedback, Setting-3) demonstrated superior performance in correcting single-line bugs (12 models) compared to multi-line bugs (10 models).
-Additionally, we examine the repair outcomes achieved by GPT-3.5-Turbo, showing repair capabilities for both single-line and multi-line bugs.
+\textbf{Repairing Based on Bug Type.} \moh{Figure~\ref{fig:RQ2}(b) illustrates the repair effectiveness of various configurations in the repair pipeline with respect to bug types—specifically, single-line and multi-line defects.
+The dual-agent configurations in Setting-6 (auto-feedback, GPT-4-Turbo) and Setting-9 (auto-feedback, GPT-4o) demonstrated the highest overall repair rates, successfully fixing 16 single-line and 12 multi-line bugs, and 15 single-line and 13 multi-line bugs, respectively.
+In comparison, the best-performing configuration for GPT-4-32k (Setting-3, auto-feedback) showed relatively stronger performance on single-line bugs, repairing 12 Alloy models, versus 10 for multi-line bugs.}